Burstal History, Family Crest & Coats of Arms

 Of all the Anglo-Saxon names to come from Britain, Burstal is one of the most ancient.
 The name is a result of the original family having lived in Suffolk, where the family could be found since the early Middle Ages.

 Early Origins of the Burstal family

 Important Dates for the Burstal family

 This web page shows only a small excerpt of our Burstal research.
-Another 609 words (44 lines of text) covering the years 1086, 1206, 1230, 1273, 1273, 1316, 1500 and 1655 are included under the topic Early Burstal History in all our PDF Extended History products and printed products wherever possible.
+Another 305 words (22 lines of text) covering the years 1086, 1206, 1230, 1273, 1273, 1316, 1500 and 1655 are included under the topic Early Burstal History in all our PDF Extended History products and printed products wherever possible.

 Burstal Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Burstal has been spelled many different ways, including Burstall, Burstal, Burstalle, Birstall, Birkestalle, Berstall, Byrstall, Burstow, Burstoe and many more.

 Early Notables of the Burstal family (pre 1700)

 More information is included under the topic Early Burstal Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Burstal family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Burstals to arrive in North America: Mary Harvey Bearsly, who came to Massachusetts in 1635; Joseph Bearsly, who arrived in Massachusetts in 1635; Agnes Kempe Birdsall, who settled in Boston in 1635.